Religion in Bolivia

-Christianity is the predominant religion in Bolivia, with Roman Catholicism being the largest denomination.
+Christianity is the predominant religion in Bolivia, with Catholicism being its largest denomination.
+Before the arrival of Spanish missionaries, the people residing in the territory of modern day Bolivia practiced a variety of faiths.

-While a vast majority of Bolivians are Catholic Christians, a much smaller portion of the population participates actively.
-In the decades following the Second Vatican Council (1962–65), the Church tried to make religion a more active force in social life.
+Bolivia is a secular nation and its constitution guarantees freedom of religion.
+In the decades following the Second Vatican Council (1962–65), the Catholic Church has tried to play a more active role in the country's social life.

 Statistics

 A 2018 survey for Latinobarometro returned these results:

 Other reviews of the population vary from these specific results.

 Religious freedom

 The constitution of Bolivia establishes the freedom of religion and a separation between church and state.
 The constitution further prohibits discrimination along religious lines.

-Religious organizations are required to register with the Ministry of Foreign Affairs, with the exception of the Catholic Church, whose registration is waived due to an agreement between the Bolivian government and the Holy See.
-A separate class of groups called "spiritual organizations", and which roughly corresponds to indigenous religious groups in Bolivia, is also required to register with the government and does so through a process that is similar to that used by religious organizations, although the registration fees for spiritual organizations are lower.
+Religious and spiritual belief organizations are required to register with the Ministry of Foreign Affairs and acquire a national legal personality.
+Until 2019, when the “law on religious freedom, religious organizations and spiritual beliefs” (LEY Nº 1161) was promulgated, there was an exception for the Catholic Church.
+Since then, all religions and spiritual beliefs are treated the same, according to law.
+The same law also establishes a principle of mutual respect, “within the framework of interculturality”.

-Both private and public schools have the option to include religious studies in their curricula.
-All schools are required to teach ethics courses which emphasize religious tolerance.
+Public, confessional, and private schools have the option to include religious studies in their curricula.
+All schools are required to avoid dogmatic imposition and teach ethics courses which emphasize religious tolerance and interreligious dialogue.
+Confessional schools and universities have a significant presence in all major cities.

 Some smaller churches in the evangelical Christian community have refused to register with the government, citing concerns for their privacy.
 While these groups have been unable to open bank accounts or hold property, the state has not otherwise interfered with their religious practice.

+Christian groups have alleged that governments led by Movimiento al Socialismo show a preference toward indigenous religious groups and practices.
+Conservative and right-wing parties on the other hand tend to privilege Christian beliefs, as evidenced before the accession to power of Jeanine Áñez in 2019 (“The Bible returns to the Government Palace”).

-Christian groups have alleged that the government shows a preference toward indigenous religious groups and practices.
-In rural areas of the country, hostility by indigenous communities against Christian missionaries has been reported; in some cases, these incidents have included cases of "indigenous leaders hitting pastors".
+In rural areas of the country, hostility by indigenous communities against Christian missionaries has been reported; in some cases, these incidents have included cases of “indigenous leaders hitting pastors”.